amarchavan8/imec/README.md

 ## Instructions

-1. Set the `data_set` variable in the `WESAD.ipynb` script to the correct path to the dataset.
+1. Set the `data_set` variable in the `WESAD.ipynb` file to the correct path to the dataset.
 2. Run the `WESAD.ipynb` script to preprocess the data for each subject ID.
 5. The preprocessed data will be stored as a list of DataFrames.

+## Details

+1. Uploaded the data in Azure data lake as blob containers.
+2. Created the Azure databricks to run the python code.
+3. Created data preprocess funtion to load pickle file, extract singnals from the data, finding interquantile range to normalise the data for the features.
+4. Next step to store the data in the storage for data scientist for feature creation.

 ## Note

-Couldn't append all the subject id's due to limited resource access - Trial version of Azure.
+Due to limited resource access - Trial version of Azure data bricks, facing issue while adding notebook in data pipline.

 ## About the Dataset